-Men and women with bachelor's degrees earned from accredited United States institutions of higher learning or an equivalent degree from a nationally accredited college or university outside the United States will be considered for admission.
+Anyone with a bachelor's degree earned from an accredited United States institution of higher learning or an equivalent degree from a nationally accredited college or university outside the United States will be considered for admission.
 Applicants considered by the University to have the ability to pursue graduate study and who show a desire for personal development are admitted without regard to sex, race, color, religion, national or ethnic origin, veteran's status, disability, age, or any other legally protected class.

-The following materials must be sent to the Office of Graduate Studies and Continuing Education:
+The following materials must be sent to the Office of Graduate and Professional Studies:

-- 1. Completed online application

-- 2. Personal statement

-- 3. Current résumé

-- 4. Official transcripts from all accredited institutions of higher education attended

-- 5. Two academic or professional letters of recommendation, from faculty and/or work supervisors who can attest to an applicant's ability to be successful in graduate studies; recommenders must include professional title and contact information.
+- 1. Completed online application. - 2.
+Personal statement Please include the following: - a.
+Your background, interests, accomplishments, and career goals as they relate to the program. - b.
+Address why you think Salve is a good fit for you. - 3.
+Current résumé. - 4.
+Official transcripts from all accredited institutions of higher education attended - Two academic or professional letters of recommendation, from faculty and/or work supervisors who can attest to an applicant's ability to be successful in graduate studies; recommenders must include professional title and contact information.